Appendix C. Complete WAMR Guide

 Self-implemented AOT module loader to enable AOT working on Linux, Windows, MacOS, Android, SGX and MCU systems

-Choices of Wasm application libc support: the built-in libc subset for the embedded environment or WASI for the standard libc
+Choices of Wasm application libc support: the built-in libc subset for the embedded environment or for the standard libc

-wasi-threads, ref to document and sample
+, ref to and

-Berkeley/Posix Socket support, ref to document and sample
+, ref to and

-wasm-c-api, ref to document and sample
+, ref to and

-128-bit SIMD, ref to samples/workload
+, ref to

-Reference Types, ref to document and sample
+, ref to and

 The WAMR VMcore supports the following architectures: